YoRyan/mailrise/README.rst

                          format.
 tls.keyfile   string     If TLS is enabled, specifies the path to the key file.
-                         This file must be unencrypted and in PEM format. smtp.hostname string     Specifies the hostname used in any SMTP EHLO replies.
+                         This file must be unencrypted and in PEM format. smtp.hostname string     Specifies the hostname used when responding to the EHLO command.

                          Defaults to the system FQDN.
 ============= ========== ========================================================